shaikhalvee/rpcpractice/README.md

-# rpcpractice
+# Remote Procedure Call (RPC) Practice
-A Practice of Remote Procedure Call in C
+A Practice Project of Remote Procedure Calls implementation in C